-• Technological changes: The development and application of computer technology over the past 25 years has had a number of consequences for income inequality in our society, related to the changing nature of employment.
-In the 1980s, for example, the decline in manufacturing (such as car production) and extraction industries (such as coal mining) led to an increase in (mainly working class) unemployment.
+Technological changes: The development and application of computer technology over the past 25 years has had a number of consequences for income inequality in our society, related to the changing nature of employment.
+In the 1980's, for example, the decline in manufacturing (such as car production) and extraction industries (such as coal mining) led to an increase in (mainly working class) unemployment.

 The rise in service industries (such as banking and finance services, data processing and so forth), has, on the other hand, had a couple of consequences we can note here.
-Firstly, the growth of relatively low-paid work in areas such as call centres and, secondly, an increase in the income of some parts of the middle
+Firstly, the growth of relatively lowpaid work in areas such as call centres and, secondly, an increase in the income of some parts of the middle class as employers pay an skills, knowledge income premium for and qualifications.

+Trade Unions: The decline in the number of people joining unions has lessened their ability to raise wage levels for the poorest sections of our society.

+Unemployment:

-- class as employers pay an income premium for skills, knowledge and qualifications. - Trade Unions: The decline in the number of people joining unions has lessoned their ability to raise wage levels for the poorest sections of our society. - Unemployment: Although at around 1.5 million people this is far lower than in the early 1980s (where an estimated 3-4 million people were unemployed), substantial numbers of individuals and, more importantly, households, who rely for their income on state benefits are among the poorest in our society. - Benefit changes: Payments were once linked to rises in income, but are now linked to price rises.
-In a low priceinflation economy (where prices rise slowly, if at all), the value of welfare benefits has declined in relation to workrelated incomes. - Tax changes: The highest rate of income tax is now 40% (for those earning over £40,000), which contrasts with rates reaching 80% 90% in the recent past.
+Although at around 1.5 million people this is far lower than in the early 1980's (where an estimated 3 - 4 million people were unemployed), substantial numbers of individuals and, more importantly, households, who rely for their income on State benefits are among the poorest in our society.

+financial services...

+Benefit changes: Payments were once linked to rises in income, but are now linked to price rises.
+In a low price-inflation economy (where prices rise slowly, if at all), the value of welfare benefits has declined in relation to work-related incomes.

+Tax changes: The highest rate of income tax is now 40% (for those earning over £40,000), which contrasts with rates reaching 80% - 90% in the recent past.
 Those on higher incomes, therefore, now get to keep more of that income.

-In addition, there are a couple of useful concepts we can apply in this context (and, as we will see, in relation to areas such as gender, age and ethnicity). - Vertical segregation refers to the way the workplace is hierarchically structured ('top to bottom'); within occupations, for example, there is normally a grading structure whereby those at the top earn significantly more than those at the bottom (a head teacher for example, earns more than a classroom teacher).
+In addition, there are a couple of useful concepts we can apply in this context (and, as we will see, in relation to areas such as gender, age and ethnicity): Vertical segregation refers to the way the workplace is hierarchically structured ("top to bottom"): within occupations, for example, there is normally a grading structure whereby those at the top earn significantly more than those at the bottom (a Head teacher for example, earns more than a classroom teacher).

-Horizontal segregation, in this context, refers to the idea different occupations have significantly different rates of pay.
-Middle-class occupations (such as a doctor or lawyer) are segregated from working-class occupations (such as bricklayer or road sweeper) on the basis of skills, knowledge and qualifications.
+Horizontal segregation refers to the idea different occupations have significantly different rates of pay.
+Middle class occupations (such as a doctor or lawyer) are segregated from working class occupations (such as bricklayer or road sweeper) on the basis of skills, knowledge and qualifications.